Nainik2509/Vuexy-React-Next-Js/docs/guide/layout/layout-types.md

 - Navbar (at top of the page)
 - Footer (at bottom of the page)

-Each and every layout components are explained in [this](/guide/layout/layout-components.html#vertical-layout-components) section.
+Each layout component are explained [here](/guide/layout/layout-components.html#vertical-layout-components).

 All of the above layout components are configurable.
 You can customize any or all layout components using [themeConfig](/guide/settings/theme-config.html) to get your desired layout.